AMTuttle02/AMLProject2/README.md

 # AMLProject2

+## Attributes:
+1. Age
+2. Sex
+3. Chest Pain Type
+4. Resting Blood Pressure
+5. Cholesteral
+6. Fasting Blood Sugar
+7. Resting Electrocardiographic Results
+8. Maximum Heart Rate
+9. Exercise Induced Angina
+10. ST Depression Induced By Exercise Relative To Rest
+11. Slope of the peak exercise ST segment
+12. Number of major vessels
+13. thal: 3 = normal; 6 = fixed defect; 7 = reversable defect
+14. Diagnosis of heart disease (predicted)

-Final project – Logistic Regression, SVM and Neural Networks
+## Final project – Logistic Regression, SVM and Neural Networks

 For project 1, you selected a data set and investigated how kNN classifier could help with classifying testing samples after training/learning.
 For project 2, you will be continuing your